How is ESLinsider different? Actually the goal wasn't to be different. The goal was and still is to be better.

 Also ESLinsider didn't start off as TEFL course.
 It started off with videos and an ebook back in 2010-11.

-ESLinsider is independent and it's not accredited
+ESLinsider is independent and is proudly not accredited

-And that might disappoint some, but I don't believe in the system or want to support it or be anything like it.
+I don't believe in the system or want to support it or be anything like it.